chetan1arora/settingUp/recognisePattern/approach.md

 1. Loops
 Normal pattern, not even inc and dec are used compiler changes value such that i<5 changes to i<=4.
+It is not necessary that way.

+2. PreProcessing functions:

+If you are directly reading assembly, sometimes initial functions confuse you.
+Using radare for these functions are helpful, so we focus on the important part.